nvdaes/readFeeds/readme.md

 The feeds will not be refreshed automatically.
 Below when we mention feeds, we mean both RSS and ATOM feeds.

-## Installation or Update ##

-If you used a previous version of this addon, and there is an RSS or personalFeeds folder in your personal NVDA configuration folder, when installing the current version, a dialog will ask if you want to upgrade or install.
-Choose update to preserve your saved feeds and to continue using them in the new installed version of readFeeds.

 ## Commands ##

-### Read Feeds menu ###
+### Read Feeds dialog ###

-You can access the Read Feeds submenu from the nvda menu, Tools submenu, where the following menu options are available:
+You can access the Read Feeds dialog from the nvda menu, Tools submenu, Feeds item.

-#### Feeds ####

-Opens a dialog with the following controls:
+It contains the following controls:

 * Filter by: An edit box to search previously saved feeds.
 * A list of the saved feeds, focused when the dialog is opened.